-Trust is okay–you want to aim to always feel trust– but there will be times where you’re insecure and you just won’t be able to help worrying and you’ll need some reassuring, as most women who experience breast cancer or men with testicular cancer quickly learn.
-Even putting on weight or losing one’s hair can do this.
-That’s all okay if it’s temporary or fleeting.
+Trust is good–we want to aim to always feel trust– but there will be times where we’re insecure and we just won’t be able to help worrying and we’ll need some reassuring.
+Even putting on weight or losing one’s hair can increase our needs to feel secure.
+Not to mention women who experience breast cancer or men with testicular cancer.
+But that’s all okay if the feelings are temporary or fleeting.

-Similar Values at 50% is one of the few that’s backwards, That one should be closer to a high percentage because as you age you realise that don’t people divorce because one likes golf and the other likes marathons, it’s because one will cheat at golf whereas the other would never do that in their sport.
+Similar Values at 50% is one of the few that’s backwards, That one should be closer to a high percentage because as we age we realise that don’t people divorce because one likes golf and the other likes marathons, it’s because one will cheat at golf whereas the other would never do that in their sport.

 Time Apart at 20% only happens when we’re young and before our adulting starts.
 After that it is impossible because we’ll be at work for a third of our day so we’re already over the 20% limit.
 Not to mention one parent spending their evening at hockey with one kid while the other’s at dance with another.